 How often have I thumbed through your book?
 The spine is lovingly and cruelly bent in numerous different angles.
 They remind me of the refractions of the sun’s light beaming at the world at dawn through the thin binding line of Nowhere between the sky and the snow-capped mountain tops.

 You are a literature fanatic.
 A lover of nature and the environment.
-The loyal, cheerful friend (although I don’t constantly spout ideas and impulsive acts upon them, like you do).
+The loyal, cheerful friend (although I don’t constantly spout ideas and impulsively act upon them, like you do).
 You are talkative, the chatterbox (although I am only like that with those I am intimate with).
 You are a fresh ray of life and love, changing the lives of Marilla and Matthew, your guardians (I have no idea if I measure up to such a compliment).
 You are competitive and strong-minded, unafraid to push yourself and to win the respect of everyone around you (and your future husband too, thinking about it).

 You’re intelligent.
 In a way, a feminist too.
 Mature.
 Confident.
 Powerful.
 Selfless.
 You are not afraid to speak up.
 You are humble, at times.
 You are frightfully insecure about your looks and your gorgeous fiery pigtails (neither “issue” I am afflicted with).
 You are the one and only Anne of Green Gables.